 - Preserving uniform cross-sectional area when using orientations.
 It is important to preserve uniform transition of cross-sectional area of layers.
 That will help avoid visible layer lines.
 To achieve this, you use various orientations.
 Usually when using those orientations, you need supports to hold the object in place.

 - Obtaining proper dimensions.
 Most popular bottom-up style printers like Anycubic Photon, Wanhao, Peopoly Moai have FEP or PDMS resin tray.
 After each layer is cured separation forces from FEP or PDMS put high stress on a printed object.
 That can result is various deformations, incorrect dimensions, glitches etc. By supporting more sensitive spots of the object you could reduce the likelihood of failures.

 So, when you take all factors in you might end up with a bunch of supports all around the object.

-With previously mentioned techniques where one places entire object on supports also comes the risk of potential failures.
+With previously mentioned techniques of resin 3D printing where one places entire object on supports also comes the risk of potential failures.
 Apart from many parameters related to individual support, the key parameter usually is its tip diameter.

 Smaller tip diameter (typically less than 0.3 mm) enables easier removal of supports and leaves less marks on the surface, but is also weaker.
 On the contrary, thicker support tips (typically larger than 0.4‑0.5 mm) are stronger but leave more visible marks after removal.
 Support tip weakness usually comes from the fundamental bottom-up resin 3D printing action, i.e. newly printed layer peeling action from FEP film.
 Emerging forces during that peeling motion are really high.
 They greatly depend on cross-sectional area of newly “cooked” layer: the larger the area, the higher peeling forces.